 Who We Are

-At the TLR Foundation, we’re on a mission to give hope to people being treated for blood cancers and disorders.
-We recruit young, diverse stem cell donors, fund scholarships for specialist cancer nurses, and raise awareness about the need for more life-saving matches.
-What started as one man’s promise has grown into a passionate community creating real change – one donor, one nurse, one life at a time.
+What started as one man’s promise has grown into a passionate community creating real change, one donor, one nurse, one life at a time.

 All For Trace

-Trace Richey was diagnosed with MDS – myelodysplasia – a serious blood disease that stops the body from producing healthy blood cells and often develops into leukaemia.
-He faced it all with courage, humour, and incredible strength.
+Trace Richey was diagnosed with MDS (myelodysplasia), a serious blood disease that affects the body’s ability to produce healthy blood cells.
+He faced his diagnosis with courage, humour, and incredible strength.

-Like many people with blood cancer, Trace needed a stem cell transplant.
-But the first matching donor backed out.
-A second donor was eventually found, but sadly, the match wasn’t what the medical team had hoped for.
-After an epic fight, surrounded by his sister Brenda, his best friend since the age of four, John, and the love of his life, Neil, Trace took his final breath.
+Like many people being treated for blood cancer, Trace needed a stem cell transplant.
+The first matching donor decided not to proceed.
+A second donor was eventually found, but the match wasn’t what the medical team had hoped for.
+Surrounded by love, including his sister Brenda, his best friend since the age of four, John, and his partner Neil, Trace took his final breath.

-His story is a powerful reminder of just how urgent it is to grow the stem cell donor registry, especially with more young and diverse donors.
+Trace’s story is a powerful reminder of how urgent it is to grow the stem cell donor registry, especially by encouraging more young and diverse people to join.

-Today, the TLR Foundation continues to honour Trace’s legacy – recruiting new stem cell donors, empowering cancer nurses, and giving hope to people across Australia being treated for blood cancers and serious blood disorders.
+Today, TLR honours Trace’s legacy by recruiting new stem cell donors, supporting cancer nurses, and giving hope to people being treated for blood cancers and serious blood disorders.

 Meet Our People